pcardotatgit/webex_for_xdr_part-5_websocket/README.md

 The **def execute(self, message, attachment_actions, activity):**   will be automatically launched if the string command above was sent to the bot.
 This is the location to insert all code instructions that must be executed.

 This function ends with a **return** statement which will be a message to send into the webex room.
-It can be either a text, or an adpative card like as the example above.
+It can be either a text, or an adpative card.

+Here under an example of code for sending an adaptive card

+        def execute(self, message, attachment_actions, activity):
+            alert_message="Suspicious Activity Detected"
+            cards_content=create_card_content(alert_message) # call a function that create the adaptive card response = Response()
+            response.text = "XDR Alert !"
+            # Attachments being sent to user
+            response.attachments = cards_content[0]
+            return response

-Step 2 add the command to the bot
+Step 2 add the command management to the bot

 Edit the **run_bot.py** script and add the **cmdXXX** into the import section :